iterative/dvc.org/static/docs/user-guide/large-dataset-optimization.md

 However, the versions of the tracked files that
-[match the current code](/doc/get-started/connect-code-and-data) are also needed in the workspace, so a subset of the cached files must be kept in the working directory (using `dvc checkout`).
-Does this mean that some files will be duplicated between the workspace and the cache? **That would not be efficient!**
-Especially with large files (several Gigabytes or larger).
+[match the current code](/doc/get-started/connect-code-and-data) are also needed in the <abbr>workspace</abbr>, so a subset of the cached files must be kept in the working directory (using `dvc checkout`).
+Does this mean that some files will be duplicated between the workspace and the cache? **That would not be efficient!** Especially with large files (several Gigabytes or larger).

 In order to have the files present in both directories without duplication, DVC can automatically create **file links** in the workspace that "point" to the